 TD Stadium's 8,000 person seating capacity is home the Western Mustangs football team and has also hosted the Canada Summer Games, Pan Am Field Hockey Championships, World Transplant Games, World Lacrosse Championships and the Special Olympics Canada Summer Games.
 Surrounding the field is an eight-lane, 400-m mondo track.

 Residences and Food Services at Western are some of the best in the country and provide a unique, cost-effective alternative to hotels when it comes to accommodations and meals.
-With over 5,300 beds spread over 9 residence builds across campus, most with their own dining hall, Western has the capacity and the experience to accommodate large events.
+With over 5,300 beds spread over nine residence buildings across campus, most with their own dining hall, Western has the capacity and the experience to accommodate large events.

 Western University TD Stadium

 Fanshawe College is one of the largest colleges in Ontario and boasts a strong reputation in athletics and residence facilities.
 Located on campus is the Glenn Johnson Athletic Centre, a multi-use facility featuring a double gym with capacity for 1100, along with a third adjacent gym.
 The double gym features a FIBA and FIVA regulation sized basketball and volleyball court.
-The facility is also in the midst of a $16.6 million dollar expansion, set to open in May 2017 which will feature a Fowler-Kennedy Sports Medicine Clinic, weight area, rock climbing wall, aerobic studios, and lounge.
+The facility features a Fowler-Kennedy Sports Medicine Clinic, weight area, rock climbing wall, aerobic studios, and lounge.
 An international-sized grass soccer field is also located on campus, along with a multi-purpose field and baseball diamond.

 Fanshawe is also able to accommodate teams and groups in their 1200 residence rooms across campus.
 Residence living provides a cost-effective alternative to hotels and can create a better experience for athletes by having to live and eat together.